donydony2009/ObisidianResearch/Research/Soy vs testosterone/Soy vs testosterone.md

 	- 47 men, age 19-21, 3 groups, soy, whey, placebo,
 	- 12 weeks
 	- There is evidence whey or soy protein supplementation may afect sex hormone signaling mechanisms
+	- In terms of muscle growth
 	-  **!
 Study doesn't find a statistically significant change in testosterone .
-But**
+But there was a small not statistically significant decrease in testosterone in soy ppl despite exercise being linked generally with an increase.
+Additionally for whey there was a big increase in testostrone**

 **Different legumes isoflavones (log scale)**